-Engagement with the DOE NEPA team to develop environmental plans and analyses will be a significant component of the first two phases of the LDES Demonstrations.
-If selected for award negotiation, the LDES Demonstration award recipient will complete an Environmental Information Volume (EIV) that covers the whole life cycle of the demonstration (from raw materials to disposal) during Phase 1 that will support the NEPA reviews and determination for Phase 2.
+Engagement with the DOE NEPA team to develop environmental plans and analyses will be a significant component of the first two phases of the H2Hubs.
+If selected for award negotiation, the H2Hub team will complete an Environmental Information Volume (EIV) during Phase 1 that will support the NEPA reviews and determination for Phase 2.
 The EIV will also gather information to help inform the completion of federal agency NEPA process(es), including any required EAs or EISs that will be conducted during Phase 2 before advancement to Phase 3 construction activities.
 Completion of all NEPA-related activities will be a required component of Phase 2 to 3 Go/No-Go metrics.
 See Appendix H for guidance to prepare the Environmental Information Volume.